How do I view Discussions as a student?

 View Individual Discussion

 Each discussion displays whether or not it is a graded discussion , the name of the discussion , the date of the last discussion post , the due date (if any) , the number of unread/total posts in the discussion , and whether or not you are subscribed to the discussion .

-There will also be a peer review icon in the front of the discussion if a graded discussions has been assigned peer reviews.
+There will also be a peer review icon if a graded discussion has been assigned peer reviews .

 View Availability Dates

-The first dates you may see are called availability dates.
-Sometimes your instructor only wants you to submit a discussion during a specified date range, so the available dates are the range of time that the discussion is accessible to you.
+The first dates you may see are the availability dates.
+Your instructor may use availability dates to restrict discussion replies to a specified date range.
+The availability dates are the range of time that the discussion is accessible to you.
 Availability dates also appear on the Assignments page for all discussions with assigned availability dates.

 - If the discussion says Available until [date], you can reply to the discussion until the specified date .